mdmtk/docs/beta/source/guide/xml/xmlparser.md

 ### Reading XML Documents

 The XmlParser class helps you read MXMS XML through the use of the `fetchParms` and `fetchParmRepeats` functions.
 For example, you can use these functions to confirm parm values in a set Request XML Document or read parm values in a query XML Document.
-To use this function pass in the XML and a list of parm selectors, and the function will return an array list of parm values.
+To use this function, pass in the XML and a list of parm selectors, and the function will return an array list of parm values.

 For Example: